micolcavazzoli/Early-Earning-System-Market-Anomaly-Detection/README.md

 # Early-Earning-System-Market-Anomaly-Detection
 #### Overview
 This project, developed for the Fintech course A.Y.
-2024/25, implements an Early Warning System for detecting anomalies in financial markets.
+2024/25, implements an **Early Warning System for detecting anomalies in financial markets**.
 The goal is to identify shifts in market regimes (risk-on vs. risk-off) using machine learning techniques, supporting risk management and improving decision-making in times of financial stress.
 #### Project Aim
 - Leverage macroeconomic indices and anomaly labels to build a predictive system